aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

-OpcuaTargetConfiguration extends the type [TargetConfiguration](../core/target-configuration.md) with specific configuration data for publishing the data through an OPC UA model.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"OPCUA-TARGET"**
+OpcuaTargetConfiguration extends the type TargetConfiguration with specific configuration data for publishing the data through an OPC UA model.
+The Targets configuration element can contain entries of this type; the TargetType of these entries must be set to **"OPCUA-TARGET"**.

 - [Schema](#opcuatargetconfiguration-schema)
 - [Examples](#opcuatargetconfiguration-examples)